openstack/ceilometer/doc/source/measurements.rst

 Existing meters
 ===============

-For the list of existing metrics see the tables under the `Measurements page`_ of Ceilometer in the Cloud Administrator Guide.
+For the list of existing meters see the tables under the `Measurements page`_ of Ceilometer in the Cloud Administrator Guide.

 .. _Measurements page: http://docs.openstack.org/admin-guide-cloud/content/section_telemetry-measurements.html